 I also had an experience in Kyoto where I was standing on a bus, and three senior ladies shuffled across the back seat and moved their bags before gesturing that I should take a seat with them.
 Rather than be scared by my large / foreign appearance they wanted to ensure I could travel comfortably.
 They didn’t speak English but one of them would say the names of certain temples and places while pointing out the window.

 In our next stop in Saitani, Schimoichi we stayed in a community guest house.
 Haru-San, Sala and the local community made us feel very welcome.

 Saitani was an incredible little town to stay in.
-When we left the community members that look after the guest house genuinely wanted to take some photos with us, and Haru-San noticing our car had a little dirt on it got out a hose and started washing our car.
+When we left the community members that look after the guest house genuinely wanted to take some photos with us, then Haru-San noticing our car had a little dirt on it, got out a hose and started washing our car.
 I didn’t have the complexity of Japanese language skills to tell him that it was OK and that he needn’t stress.
 This is just the level of service you receive in Japan whether you’re at a random gas station, with the attendant filling up your tank and then literally stopping traffic so you can re-enter the road, or whether it’s the community of a small mountain town.

 How do you like your portrait Deer-San?

 Asking ‘Syashin wo tottemo iidesuka?’
 (May I take photos?) is usually met with a smile and subtle nod, as people are impressed by foreign politeness and badly spoken Japanese.
 I really recommend travelers to Japan dive in and try to learn some phrases, as it is a great ice breaker.